Paradeluxe/Praditor/README.md

 ![audio2textgrid.png](instructions/audio2textgrid.png)

-Praditor works for both single-onset and multi-onset audio files with no language limitations.
+Praditor works for both single-onset and multi-onset audio files without any language limitations.
 It generates output as PointTiers in .TextGrid format.
 To get a better performance, you can also adjust parameters in the Dashboard.

  - Onset/Offset Detection